MrIllas/Lightsteam-Engine/README.md

 - Mesh Renderer: The checkbox "Display normals" draws a line representing every vertex normal of the mesh.
 It also adds two new options to the component.
 	- Checkbox "Face normals" draws the face normals instead of the vertex normals.
-	- The Dragbar "Line Magnitude" modifies the length of the lines.
+	- The Drag bar "Line Magnitude" modifies the length of the lines.
 	- The mesh render component also shows the number of vertices, indices and face of the mesh.
-	- FBX files can be dragged to the button the inspector to switch the texture.
+	- FBX files can be dragged to the button in the inspector to switch the texture.

 -  Textures: